sage-code/maj/alphabet.md

 # MAJ Alphabet

-Maj alphabet has 28 letters.
-For each letter there is an unique name but there are two exceptions: Letter g and letter h have two distinct pronunciations but only one name each.
-So Maj have only 26 names actually for the letters.
-Script alphabet is mapped to Latin alphabet.
-So Maj actually has two set of symbols for the alphabet one is the Latin symbol and the other one is the Maj symbol.
+Maj alphabet has 26 Latin letters.
+Each letter has associated a unique pronunciations but there are two exceptions: Letter g and letter h have two distinct pronunciations.
+So Maj script have 28 letters.

 **notes:**
 * the order of letters is different from ISO standard;